wuerthcs/vue-virtual-stream/README.md

 ### scroll

 This event is triggered whenever the virtualized list is scrolled.
+When scrolled to the start / end you will receive `start` or `end` as a data passed by the event

+### dimensions

+Will be emitted when the dimensions were recalculated

+### newitem

+Will be emitted when a new item was added to the virtualized list

 ## Maintainers
 This project is maintained by: